HyperDecahedron/DH2650_Individual_DevLog/README.md

     - Characters appear with **blush** the first time the player talks to them.
     - Characters **smile** when befriended or hiding something.

+---
 ## Week 21 – Itch.io Release & Final Polish

+In this stage of the game, I decided to change the build platform to WebGL, so that anyone can play in the browser without having to download the executable file.

 - 🧱 **Unity development**
   - Fixed final bugs:
     - Replaced **sponge** for fountain task.
-    - Removed **“Save me!”** dialog from final scene.
-    - Removed extra dialog when entering final scene.
     - Finished **creepy dialog image** for **Belzy**.
   - Implemented **day/night map variants** for:
     - **Poppy Town**, **Forest**, and **Mayor’s House**.
-  - Solved **quality setting bug**:
+  - Solved **quality setting bug** in WebGL:
-    - Ensured all **renderers** use **post-processing**.
+    - Ensured all **renderers** use Digital and Analgo Glitch post-processing.
-    - Updated quality setting to **Ultra**.
+    - Updated WebGL quality settings to **Ultra**.
     - Switched to a **better minimal template**.

 - 🔊 **Sound & Music**
-  - Carried over state-based music logic and ambient improvements.
+  - I recorded a synth sound with the sax and added it to the wind sound.

 - 🖌️ **Visual Feedback**
-  - Final updates to dialog visuals and map aesthetics.
+  - Updated the position of the UI components relative to the screen.

 - 🚀 **Release**
   - Uploaded the playable demo to **Itch.io**!